 People that say no to a road trip with me, have no idea of what they are missing.
 The independence weekend was another time to get on the road and Henry was delighted to join in on the trip.
 Read his recap below:

-At the meeting point, I waited patiently for my partner in crime, Ayodeji, and her awesome sister, Abiola, and upon their arrival, we set out on a trip that would test everything in us and still provide us so much fun, bundled with an opportunity to learn much more about the rich cultural heritage of our beautiful country Nigeria.
+At the meeting point, I waited patiently for my partner in crime, Ayodeji, and her awesome sister, Abiola.
+Upon their arrival, we set out on a trip that would test everything in us and still provide us so much fun, bundled with an opportunity to learn much more about the rich cultural heritage of our beautiful country Nigeria.

-The journey was smooth, as we all chatted about work, life and other interests we had while driving through Lagos and Ogun states before we finally entered Ondo state via Ore, and made our way to Ondo town before we got to Erin-Ijesha town in Oriade local government area, Osun State, Nigeria.
+The journey was smooth, as we all chatted about work and other interests while driving through Lagos and Ogun states.
+We finally entered Ondo state via Ore, and made our way to Ondo town before we got to Erin-Ijesha town in Oriade local government area, Osun State, Nigeria.

 Erin-Ijesha town is rather rustic and agrarian, and I was surprised to notice on the faces of the locals the near absence of excitement as opposed to those of us who were rather expectant of what lay ahead.
 Perhaps they’ve gotten so used to seeing the influx of people that the excitement no longer held for them.
-We made our way down the bumpy road, towards the site of the waterfall, I could not but imagine to myself how much the community would have developed if the tourism potential of the site was properly harnessed.
+We made our way down the bumpy road, towards the site of the waterfall.
+I couldn’t but imagine how much the community would have developed if the tourism potential of the site was properly harnessed.

 We went through a flight of stairs to arrive at the first level of the seven we were told made up the waterfalls.
 I basically struggled for breath as I made my way but was rewarded with the beautiful sight of the waterfall.
 We rested, took pictures and continued to the second level.
-Nothing ever tested my endurance levels as the climb I had to embark on so that by the time I made it to the third level I could barely breathe and I immediately knew I had reached my limits.
+Nothing ever tested my endurance level as this climb, by the time I made it to the third level I could barely breathe and I immediately knew I had reached my limits.
 I bade my crew farewell as they journeyed on while I rested.

 After about 45 minutes of rest, I decided to explore the third level so I went down to the waterfall area to savor the rich virgin landscape while admiring other hikers and tourists as they swam the pool created by the waterfall.
 As I sat with my legs cooling off in the pool, my mind wandered off again, this time with thoughts of how this lovely site could be turned into a tourist haven and a major revenue earner for the state.
 I kept asking myself why the Osun State government could not work with private investors to develop this place.
 All I could see was potential for income generation begging for exploitation.

-Three hours later, Ayodeji and Abiola made their way down from the seventh level with stories, pictures, and videos of their experiences and while I felt sad I couldn’t make it to the top with them, I still am happy with the little I was able to experience.
+Three hours later, others made their way down from the seventh level with stories, pictures, and videos of their experiences.
+Felt sad I couldn’t make it to the top with them but was happy with the little I experienced.
 I will come back better prepared for the climb and will make it to the seventh level.

 Nonetheless, it was a great experience worth having.